BI Tools

 • Balance Sheets: Balance sheets provide a snapshot of a company's financial position at a specific point in time.
 With a BI tool, balance sheets can be enhanced with additional KPIs such as debt-to-equity ratios, current ratios, and quick ratios.

-Use Case: The Challenges of Integrating NetSuite with Domo
+Use Case: Integrating NetSuite with Domo

-If you find yourself in the same situation and need to build dashboards with Netsuite data in either Domo, PowerBI or Tableau and need help, do not hesitate to reach out to us.
+If you need to build dashboards with NetSuite data in Domo, Power BI, or Tableau and need help, do not hesitate to reach out to us.

 Conclusion